-Note: This information may change as government mandates change.
+Note: This information may change or not up to date as government mandates change.

 You are never too old to practice yoga and begin again.
 As long as you try the right way, to the best of your ability, you will receive 100% benefit.